-Line 6 - Enter the amount of the credit to be claimed for the investment in a Film Entity engaged in a Film Project and/or Infrastructure Project under Act 362-1999, as amended.
+Line 6 - Enter the amount of the credit to be claimed for the investment in a Film Entity engaged in a Film Project and/or Infrastructure Project under Act 27-2011.

-The concession of this credit is subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 362-1999 and its regulations.
+The concession of this credit is subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 27-2011 and its regulations.
 You must include with the return copy of the determination, along with the information required in the determination letter.

-For additional details, refer to Act 362-1999, as amended.
+For additional details, refer to Act 27-2011, as amended.